Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Eastern Michigan Stats and Trends

-- Eastern Michigan is 4-3 against the spread and 6-2 overall when the team records more than 21.7 points.
+- Eastern Michigan is 4-3 against the spread and 6-2 overall in games when it puts up more than 21.7 points.

-- This season the Eagles have turned the ball over 13 times, three more than the Flames' takeaways (10).
+- This year the Eagles have turned the ball over 13 times, three more than the Flames' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.